sonatsuer/sonatsuer.github.io/_posts/2018-07-11-self-aware-programs.md

 I want to work with a Turing complete programming language.
 Luckily, what we need is essentially what I described in the first section of
 [Kolmogorov Complexity (1/2)](https://sonatsuer.github.io/kolmogorov-complexity/2018/05/21/kolmogorov-complexity-1.html).
-The differences are that we do not need \\(\mathcal{L}\\) to contain UTF-8 characters and we do not need an assumtion on the way we represent natural numbers.
+The differences are that we do not need \\(\mathcal{L}\\) to contain UTF-8 characters and we do not need an assumption on the way we represent natural numbers.

 Let \\(\mathcal{M}\\) be the set of all strings from \\(\mathcal{L}\\) and let \\(\mathcal{C}(n)\\) be the set of all source codes expecting \\(n\\) inputs, where \\(n\\) is a natural number.
 Then, for each \\(c\in\mathcal{C}(n)\\), we have a partial function \\(f_c\\) from
 \\(\mathcal{M}^n\\) to \\(\mathcal{M}\\), which is simply the partial function computed by the source code \\(c\\).
 These functions are called the computable partial functions.

-Let us start with a simple but usefull lemma.
+Let us start with a simple but useful lemma.

 **Lemma:** There is a computable function \\(s\\) such that for any \\(x\in\mathcal{M}\\) and \\(c\in\mathcal{C}(2)\\) we have
 \\(s(c,x)\in\mathcal{C}(1)\\) and